mne-tools/mne-python/doc/source/contributing.rst

    deal of time for you, as the code maintainers may have "suggestions" about how the code should be written (features, style, etc.) that are easier to implement from the start.

+#.
+Finally, make `travis`_ happy.
+Ensure that builds in all four jobs pass.
+To make code python3 compatible, refer to ``externals/six.py``.
+Use virtual environments to test code on different python versions.
+Please remember that `travis`_ only runs a subset of the tests and is thus not a substitute for running the entire test suite locally.

+#.
+For the code to be mergeable, please rebase w.r.t master branch.

 If you are uncertain about what would or would not be appropriate to contribute to mne-python, don't hesitate to either send a pull request, or open an issue